ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

    * VSI within the front-end subnet to deploy the web app
    * Floating IP (FIP) address on the public Internet for the front-end subnet to access the web app
    * Security group with rules that allows ingress traffic on port 22 (for SSH), HTTP requests on port 80 , HTTP requests on port 3000 to allow nodeJS traffic and HTTPS on port 443.
-8. In a browser, enter `http://<Floating_IP>:3000` to see the front-end web app that calls the deployed deep learning model via an API call.
+8. In a browser, enter `http://<Floating_IP>:3000` to see the front-end web app that calls the deployed model via an API call.

 ### Classify images
 {: #classify_images}